aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 ## What are server components?

 - Server components are a new feature in React 19, that allows you to run React components on the server.
 They never re-render, only run once on the server to generate UI.
-Js never shipped to client.
+Js never shipped to client, never hydrated.
 - Excalidraw: "the server" fullstack framework, rendered in build or request time
 - Excalidraw: never hydrated, partially hydrated, exclude js from the client
-- Next.js is a React framework that includes server components, server component by default
+- Next.js is a React framework that includes server components, server component by default.
+React 19 is available here even though it´s not released yet.
+- Kommentere kode
 - Make servercomponents inside /components/intro and give it styles
 - ServerComponent console log
 - No js in the browser for page.js
-- Excalidraw: diagram of server components
-- Async and fetch data prisma, data[0]
+- Async and fetch data prisma or fetch api, data[0]
+- Anything you do here won't add to the bundle size
 - Limitations onclick button, we need client for interactivity or browser stuff

 ## What are client components?

 - Normal react components are marked with "use client"
 - They are rendered on the server and then hydrated on the client like with normal SSR
+- Kommentere kode
 - onClick alert, onclick state change
 - Console log client
 - Page.js has js in the browser
-- Excalidraw: show tree and discuss hydration
+- Excalidraw: show tree server and client and discuss hydration
 - Basically, try to put client code in the leaves to optimize performance
 - Next.js [docs](https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns) client/server components